Choosing eye-bag removal surgery

-If you’re deciding whether or not to have blepharoplasty to improve the appearance of eye bags or sagging upper eyelids, book a free consultation to discuss the procedure with us.
+If you’re deciding whether or not to have blepharoplasty, book a free consultation to discuss the procedure with us.

 One of our Patient Care Co-ordinators will talk you through the whole process, from consultation to your aftercare.
 You’ll also discuss approximate costs of your eye bag treatment at this stage.

 Following this meeting we’ll invite you to have a free consultation with one of our blepharoplasty surgeons.
 You’ll talk in detail about what you hope to achieve and we will discuss what the procedure would involve for you.
 To ensure you’re suitable for eye-bag removal or eyelift surgery, your surgeon will ask about your general eye health and any eye problems you might have.

 To see how blepharoplasty has had a positive impact on people’s confidence, read our patient stories.
 For an overview of the blepharoplasty process from first consultation to your aftercare, please take a look at our step-by-step guide.

 At your surgical consultation you will have discussed the exact details of your procedure, so you’ll know in advance what to expect.
 If you have your procedure under local anaesthetic, you’ll leave one of our Transform hospitals the same day.

 Your surgeon will make incisions along the natural lines in your eyelids or below your lower eyelashes, so any fine scars should be in the natural folds of your eyes.
 The excess fat and skin is then carefully removed and the incisions closed.
 Sometimes the incisions are made inside the eyelids, leaving no visible scars on the outside*.

 *Cosmetic surgery results and benefits can vary and are different for each individual.
 As such, Transform cannot guarantee specific results.